The information in this article applies to:

 If you want, you can delete some or all of the Archives folders created by the program.

-It is best to open plan and layout files from the target computer then immediately save the plan and layout to the local computer before working on it.
-Then open the plan and layout from the local computer, do your work, then save your work locally as well as to the desired folder on the originating computer.
+It is best to open plan and layout files from another computer or flash drive, and then immediately save the plan and layout to the local computer before working on them.
+Then open the plan and layout from the local computer, do your work, then save your work locally as well as to the desired folder on the originating computer or flash drive.
+This way you have backup of the plan should something go wrong.
+This also helps avoid data corruption that can occur when working across a network or on an external drive.